 Few Women in Sungura

-Few on no women at all in Zimbabwe are full time sungura musicians.
+Few or no women at all in Zimbabwe are full time sungura musicians.
 This is caused by tradition and culture amongst the Zimbabwean people.
 Culturally, women when not allowed to play certain instruments such as the drum especially during menstruation.
-This was done to make religious ceremonies pure as the drum played role in evoke ancestral spirits.
+This was done to make religious ceremonies pure as the drum played role to evoke ancestral spirits.
 As, this tradition put women at the bottom of society, this is allegedly why femals venture into sungura music full time.
 When they do they are merely relegated to dancing or to providing backing vocals.
 Another reason is that since Sungura musicians are known to perform in public places like beerhalls, women who visit such places are culturally associated with loose morals.
 As a result, despite the popularity of the genre a few women dare to venture into it.

 - Jive Zim, The History of Zimbabwean Music, 'Jive Zimbabwe', Published: 2012, Retrieved: 30 Apr 2014

 - Constance van Niekerk, Nyamhondera’s return could boost sungura music, 'Herald', Published: 15 Jan 2014, Retrieved: 30 Apr 2014